Marymount University has been a leader in preparing individuals to be part of one of the most sought-after career fields today – forensic psychology.

 *** Students pursuing the M.A. in Forensic Psychology and M.A. in Clinical Mental Health Counseling should select either CE 508 or CE 509 as one of their electives.

-With prior approval of faculty, graduate credit for other elective courses can be applied toward the student’s degree.
+With prior approval of the faculty, graduate credit for other elective courses can be applied toward the student’s degree.

 This school offers programs in: